Wesxdz/kahlo-yawn/_posts/dream.md

 What is AI safety?
 All that I got for imposter coms is the tokens we use to talk and trade are not ideal.
 You're building autonomous agents for a corporation to earn money?
 Like Agent Smiths from the Matrix? *Do you have a thing for becoming a slimy battery cell?*

 Let us be let us build authentic mind children and kind companions.
-Rent and other antagonists —go to the time out corner while grown-up-futurist makers interface.
+Rent and other antagonists —go to the time out corner while grown-up-futurist makers discuss how we may upgrade HabLab with relative robotics.
 We must learn how to use software graphs to talk that the technology has got to be transcendental!

 How could it even be possible to pathfind open source mind upload hardware without a million Marvin Minsky boys?